A DIMINISHED VALUE PRIMER

 The most reliable indicators of the amount a car has lost in value is obtained through verbal discussions between appraiser and sales managers at recognized automobile dealerships.
 Dealers access auction results to get a general idea of the potential for loss in value but it is the characteristics of a particular car, its specifications and what was repaired, that must be known to hone their opinions, and therefore our appraisals, down to exacting standards.
 It is of the utmost importance that our research data includes contact information for all sales managers offering opinions.
 An appraisal company that advertises that they obtain dealer quotes but hides the identities of those queried produces a report, not unlike those using “proprietary algorithms”, that can be questioned and/or dismissed by insurance companies.
-All of the dealers queried are informed that the subject vehicle is not available for purchase or trade, therefore none of the dealers queried have any vested interest in the subject vehicle.
+All of the dealers we speak to are informed that the subject vehicle is not available for purchase or trade, therefore none of the dealers queried have any vested interest in the subject vehicle.

 There is a perception that it isn’t worth pursuing diminished value claims on older cars, those more than four years old.
 Especially where there was frame, unibody or air bag deployment involved, these cars can lose thousands in diminished value, sometimes half of their fair market value.

 Some insurance companies like to send an appraiser to inspect your repaired vehicle.
 This ruse is designed to create a report asserting that, because the car was repaired to factory standards, diminished value does not exist.
 Pure nonsense, of course, but there are still insurance companies trying to get away with it.

 There is no reason for your own appraiser to inspect your repaired car in an inherent diminished value case.
 Hiring such a firm will simply result in a huge appraisal fee.
 Repair-related diminished value appraisals do require an inspection as the quality of repairs are being called into question.
 Inherent diminished value claims do not fall into that category.